diffix/pg_diffix/docs/admin_guide.md

 The operation of Diffix Elm requires a per-database secret salt value.
 The salt can only be viewed or set by superusers, and __must be kept secret__.

-`pg_diffix` automatically generates a salt value when a database is added.
+`pg_diffix` automatically generates a salt value when the extension is created for a given database.

 __Warning:__ If a given database is replicated on multiple instances of `pg_diffix`, then the same salt must be used for all instances.